Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 $$ Z(s) = \sum_{n=1}^\infty \frac{1}{n^s}. $$

-Riemann’s reflection formula relates these definitions:
+Riemann's reflection formula connects these two expressions:

 $$ \zeta(1-s) = \frac{2}{(2\pi)^s}\,\Gamma(s)\,\cos\!\bigl(\tfrac{\pi s}{2}\bigr)\,\zeta(s). $$

-From this, one can derive ζ(−1)=−1/12.
-See the graph of the global zeta function:
+From this formula, one can derive ζ(−1)=−1/12.
+The graph below shows the global zeta function.

 Graph of the global zeta function